LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     [:material-skip-forward:](#add-identifiers) To skip the detailed instructions, click on [<code>Add Identifiers</code>](#add-identifiers)

-This step checks that the <code>Secrets</code> you added are correct.
-Some things cannot be validated at this point, but most can and a relatively clear error message is provided.

 [:material-skip-backward:](#first-use-of-actions-tab) Near the top middle of your `LoopWorkspace` <span class="notranslate">fork</span>, there is an <code>Actions</code> tab.
 If you have never used <code>Actions</code> on this repository before, and need instructions (in addition to what GitHub shows), please back up to [First use of Actions Tab](#first-use-of-actions-tab).

-This will be updated soon, but for now
+Click on `1.
+Validate Secrets` to check that the <code>Secrets</code> you added are correct.
+Some things cannot be validated at this point, but most can and a relatively clear error message is provided.

+Note - this section is missing detailed instructions (for now):

-* Follow the instructions under [<code>Add Identifiers</code>](#add-identifiers), but select the first action: "1 Validate <code>Secrets</code>"
+* If you need detailed instructions, review [<code>Add Identifiers</code>](#add-identifiers), but select the first action: "1 Validate <code>Secrets</code>"

 ## <code>Add Identifiers</code>